I have a sizable tried-and-true cookie recipe file, but I am always eager to discover new ones. Who doesn't love cookies?

 My professional history includes working as a registered nurse.
 One of the classes I particularly remember from nursing school focused on nutrition.
 In that class, we learned that choosing foods rich in nutrients and fiber can have a significant effect on overall health.
 I still have that textbook in our library today.

-Quinoa has surfaced as one of the healthiest vegetable-based high-protein food sources readily available today in most supermarkets.
+Quinoa has surfaced as one of the healthiest vegetable-based high-protein food sources in most supermarkets today.
 Years ago, my husband and I purchased a big bag of it at Costco and started experimenting with different recipes.

 I will happily share some of our recipes and hope you enjoy them as much as we do.
 You can easily use this product and turn it into meals for breakfast, lunch, dinner, or even snacks.
 It is such a versatile ingredient, as you will soon discover.